Down Dog

-I redesigned the app with an automated pose filtering system that allows users to customize their yoga flows based on physical constraints—eliminating the need to skip or pause poses mid-session.
+I redesigned the app with an automated pose filtering system that allows users to customize their yoga flows based on physical constraints.

 Assessment Onboarding